Skip to content

 Main Progression

-Go through the list of progressions and find one that suites the character design in mind.
+Go through the list of progressions and find one that suits the character design in mind.
 In general, the more magic a character has, the less proficient in weaponry they are.
 There are 4 progressions that can be selected: Non-magic, Basic, Standard, and Advanced.
 Every progression has applicable attack curves, which in turn determine save, skills, and weapon proficiency.

-Basic: For characters that have a strong physical but has some magical skill, this is the progression.
+Basic: For characters that have a strong physical but have some magical skill, this is the progression.
 Basic characters can select medium or high attack curves, and gain a large amount of perks fairly quickly.

 Standard: If a character is imagined as a hybrid caster and physical fighter this is likely the most applicable progression.
-The standard character can only select a medium attack curve and gains perks at an average rate.
+The standard character can only select a medium attack curve and gain perks at an average rate.

 Advanced: Characters that are meant to be casters first and foremost will use this, as they gain the most amount of spell access.
 An advanced character can only select the low attack curve and gain perks at the slowest rate.